courtiol/lay/README.md

 Instead `lay()` – the only function of the package **{lay}** – aims at reaching a sweet spot between simplicity and efficiency.

+The function `lay()` is intended to be used to apply a function on each row of a data frame or tibble, independently, and across multiple columns containing values of the same class (e.g. all numeric).

 The function has been specifically designed to be combined with functions from [**{dplyr}**](https://dplyr.tidyverse.org/) and to feel